Skip to content

 πŸ› οΈ Action and Tool Use

 • Execution Layer: Turning abstract plans into concrete actions in real or digital environments.
+The execution layer translates high-level reasoning into steps & workflows, multi actor coordinations & interactions, and adaptive responses to real-world feedback, ensuring ideas turn into outcomes.

 πŸ›οΈ Decision and Governance Layers